UDS-Cybersecurity/snoekphish/README.md

-# snoekphish
-# 🛡️ UDS Phishing Detector Project
+# 🛡️ UDS Phishing Detector Project - snoekphish

 Welcome to the official project for the **UDS Cyber Security Division Phishing Detector**.
 This project aims to build a smart, privacy-conscious **phishing detection browser extension** powered by a hybrid detection engine (rule-based and ML).